Gand0r/scmikrotik/index.md

 ### Reinstall WSL (Windows Subsystem for Linux), you can follow these steps:

 - Open PowerShell as an administrator.
-- Run the command dism.exe /online /disable-feature /featurename:Microsoft-Windows-Subsystem-Linux to disable WSL.
+- Run the command dism.exe /online /disable-feature /featurename:Microsoft-Windows-Subsystem-Linux
 - Restart your computer.
 - Open PowerShell as an administrator again.
-- Run the command dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart to enable WSL and its dependencies.
+- Run the command dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
-- Run the command Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform to install the virtual machine platform.
+- Run the command Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform
 - Download and install the latest version of the Linux distribution you want to use from the Microsoft Store.
 - Launch the Linux distribution and complete the setup process.